Are Vanity Metrics Dead? How to Measure True Campaign Impact

 2. Why Vanity Metrics Still Matter (in Context)

-Declaring vanity metrics “dead” oversimplifies the picture.
-While they aren’t ultimate success indicators, they do play a role in diagnosis and optimization.
+Declaring vanity metrics “dead” oversimplifies the truth.
+While they’re not success indicators, they still serve a diagnostic purpose.

-Top-of-Funnel Signals → Impressions indicate if campaigns are reaching enough people.
+Top-of-Funnel Reach: Impressions show whether campaigns are reaching enough people.

-Creative Testing → Engagement rates show if content resonates emotionally.
+Creative Testing: Engagement rates indicate if content resonates emotionally.

-Early Trend Detection → Sudden spikes in shares or mentions can flag market interest.
+Early Trend Detection: Spikes in shares or mentions can flag emerging interest.

-Think of vanity metrics like vital signs - they don’t tell you the whole health story, but they alert you to what’s worth investigating.
+Think of vanity metrics like vital signs — they don’t tell the full health story, but they help marketers know where to look deeper

 3. The Shift: From Surface Metrics to Business KPIs